-It comes with a solid Sitka spruce top, layered rosewood back and sides.
-The 214ce is made of the perfect material, that made this guitar lightweight and strengthened its acoustic features.
+It comes with a solid Sitka spruce top of the body, layered rosewood back and sides.
+The body is made of the perfect material, that made this guitar lightweight and strengthened its acoustic features.

 The neck is not glossed, which is a feature very useful for both beginners and professionals.
 Your hand won't stick to it while playing and will make the playing itself very enjoyable.

-While it might be too expensive for beginners, this guitar will most certainly pay off in the end.
+While this body might be too expensive for beginners, it is one of the best acoustic guitars available today, and it will most certainly pay off in the end.

 It seems only fair that we talk about this model too.
-The Martin Drs1 is very durable and good for people that plan on moving it around.
+The Martin Drs1 body is very durable and good for people that plan on moving their guitars around.
 It features the solid sapele top, back and sides, and comes with a 20-fret fingerboard.